 The ASLR can be enabled compulsorily for both EMET, and Windows Defender Exploit Guard for codes that are not linked to /DYNAMICBASE flag and this can be implemented either on a per-application basis or a system-wide base.
 What this means is that Windows will automatically relocate code to a temporary relocation table and thus the new location of the code will be different for every reboots.
 Starting from Windows 8, the design changes mandated that the system-wide ASLR should have system-wide bottom-up ASLR enabled in order to supply entropy to the mandatory ASLR.

 ASLR is always more effective when the entropy is more.
 In much simpler terms increase in entropy increases the number of search space that needs to be explored by the attacker.
 However, both, EMET and Windows Defender Exploit Guard enable system-wide ASLR without enabling system-wide bottom up ASLR.
 When this happens the programs without /DYNMICBASE will get relocated but without any entropy.
 As we explained earlier the absence of entropy would make it relatively easier for attackers since the program will reboot the same address every time.

-This issue is currently affecting Windows 8, Windows 8.1 and Windows 10 which have a system-wide ASLR enabled via Windows Defender Exploit Guard or EMET.
+This issue is currently affecting Windows 8.1/8 and Windows 11/10 which have a system-wide ASLR enabled via Windows Defender Exploit Guard.
 Since the address relocation is non-DYNAMICBASE in nature, it typically overrides the advantage of ASLR.

 What Microsoft has to say